ameliagapin/reservebot/README.md

 @reservebot can be used via any channel that it has been added to or via DM.
 Regardless of where you invoke a command, there is a single reservation system that will be shared.

 @reservebot can handle multiple environments or namespaces.
 A resource is defined as `env|name`.
-If you omit the environment/namespace, the global environment will be used.
+If you omit the environment/namespace and it is not required, the global environment will be used.

 When invoking via DM, the bot will alert other users via DM when necessary.
 E.g. Releasing a resource will notify the next user that has it.

+By default, resources must be in the format of `namespace|resource`.
+However, if you do not have a need to use namespaces, you can disable this at runtime using the argument `--require-resource-env=false`

 ## Commands